 Installing on Elastic Cloud is easy: a single click creates an Elasticsearch cluster configured to the size you want, with or without high availability.
 X-Pack is always installed, so you automatically have the ability to secure and monitor your cluster.
 Kibana can be enabled on a cluster with a click, and a number of popular plugins are readily available.

 Some Elastic Cloud features can be used only with a specific subscription level.
-For example, you can install custom plugins, dictionaries, and scripts only if you are a Gold or Platinum customer.
+For example, installing custom plugins, dictionaries, and scripts requires a Gold or Platinum subscription.